Our vision is for this school to be a special place where everyone feels included, valued and achieves their best.

 SEND support is for those children who require support and/or intervention that is additional to or different from that normally provided as part of the differentiated curriculum offer and strategies.

-If, after at least a term of teacher directed provision, there has been little or no impact, both the teacher and SENCo will use entry data, target tracker data of classes and identified groups, attainment and progress reports, monitoring, observation, teacher assessment, level descriptors, discussion with adults, language screening tools and phonic support assessment to identify the category of need your child is presenting.
+If, after at least a term of high quality teaching and teacher directed provision, there has been little or no impact, both the teacher and SENCo will use entry data, target tracker data of classes and identified groups, attainment and progress reports, monitoring, observation, teacher assessment, level descriptors, discussion with adults, language screening tools and phonic support assessment to identify the category of need your child is presenting.
 We will use documents available to the school to evidence this.

 • additional adult support and resources;